 Our study indicates that consumers do indeed value cheap and fast delivery, regardless of age, gender, or even concerns about privacy and security.
-Given consumer demand as well as positive impacts in the supply chain, it is expected that delivery by drone will increase; however companies have not yet scratched the surface on addressing the important issues that surround delivery by drone.
+Given consumer demand as well as positive impacts in the supply chain, it is expected that drone deliveries will increase.

-Issues such as privacy, security, and local and national legislation, are only a few such issues that need to be explored.
-The final question of our survey allowed participants to fill in what they would like to see implemented as it relates to drone delivery.
+The final question of the survey allowed participants to fill in what they would like to see implemented as it relates to drone delivery.
 Of the 122 that chose to respond to this question, many of them suggested new laws surrounding data collection, noise pollution controls, and delivery insurance measures.
 Others suggested that they would prefer drones not be used for delivery at all.

-While we have much yet to learn, the 2020 COVID-19 pandemic has further emphasized the importance of alternative delivery methods.
+While we have much yet to learn, the COVID-19 pandemic of 2020 has further emphasized the importance of alternative delivery methods.
 We have witnessed the need for deliveries of items like prescriptions, food, educational supplies, etc., as individuals are working, studying, and even quarantined in their homes.
 While our study showed that fast and cheap delivery is important to the consumer, we need to keep in mind that this is a nascent phenomenon.
-We understand little as yet about the true impact of delivery by drone, further supporting the need for additional research.
+We understand little as of yet about the true impact of drone deliveries on a mass scale and further and additional research in needed.